 – Richard Ready, former chief resident of neurosurgery at a prominent Chicago hospital, LA Times

-Challenges to Recovery for Health Care Professionals
+Challenges to Rehab for Health Care Professionals

 There are a number of challenges for health care professionals who need to get clean or sober.
 For many addicts there is a great deal of shame that accompanies recognizing addiction.
 For someone in the healthcare field this is especially true.
 In addition to feelings of shame or remorse, there are potential legal and licensing issues that someone in the healthcare field may be worried about.
 But perhaps one of the biggest challenges for someone in healthcare seeking help with their addiction is being able to find time to balance professional and personal needs.